Miniature Bull Terrier: Appearance

 The Miniature Bull Terriers have a very bold build.
 They have very muscular shoulders and a full body.
 Like the Bull Terrier, they have a head described as "egg-shaped".
 It is flat on top with a Roman nose.
 The eyes are triangular and closely set.
 The ears are carried erect and are not cropped or otherwise altered.
 The tail is carried horizontally rather than vertically.

 Temperament

 Like Bull Terriers, Miniature Bull Terriers are loving and, like many terrier breeds, they can be stubborn at times; but despite this they make great dogs for people with limited space.

 Miniature Bull Terriers are known to be stubborn and courageous.
 Despite their diminutive stature, they will readily challenge larger dogs.
 However, as with any dog, owners can reduce the likelihood of confrontations by providing appropriate training.
 They are very energetic and playful and love people, but care must be taken as they are variable around other dogs.

 Miniature Bull Terriers require little grooming.
 A quick brushing once a day or a few times a week is sufficient.
-Sunscreen must be used on any sparse white sections of fur around the face, ears, hindquarters or stomach when outdoors (especially in summer between the hours of 10am and 2pm) to avoid sunburn and cancer.
+Sunscreen must be used on any sparse white sections of fur around the face, ears, hindquarters or stomach when outdoors to avoid sunburn and cancer.